 Looking for Christmas gifts and stocking stuffers for cooks?
 Maybe you know a foodie who seems to have everything?
 No worries — you’re bound to find something on this list they need!

 Growing up, my favorite part of opening gifts on Christmas was finding out what Santa had tucked into my stocking.
-My mom was great about filling mine with little treasures: small glass figurines, tiny pots of scented lip gloss, miniature books, beautifully wrapped European chocolates, and many other special treats.
-You can imagine my surprise the first time we stayed with relatives on Christmas and I watched my cousin pull tubes of toothpaste, pairs of socks, new hairbrushes and other practical stuff out of his stocking.
+My mom was great about filling mine with little treasures: small glass figurines, miniature books, beautifully wrapped European chocolates, and many other special treats.
+You can imagine my surprise the first time we stayed with relatives on Christmas and I watched my cousin pull tubes of toothpaste, pairs of socks, hairbrushes and other practical stuff out of his stocking.
 I figured he must have been particularly horrid that year for Santa to punish him so.

-Truth is, although my cousins probably were horrid (he was an awful kid), their family tradition favored practical stocking stuffers while our tradition was more extravagant.
+Truth is, although my cousin probably was horrid (he was an awful kid), their family tradition favored practical stocking stuffers while our tradition was more extravagant.
 I combine both traditions when stuffing my kids’ stockings, cramming them with a mixture of special trinkets and things they can use.
-My husband, who’s primarily in charge of buying stocking stuffers for me every year, does the same thing and now that our daughter’s an adult she’s taken to stuffing stockings with that same practical/pretty mix.
+My husband, who’s primarily in charge of buying my stocking stuffers does the same thing, and now that our daughter’s an adult she’s taken to stuffing stockings with that same practical/pretty mix.